-(bb) Boundary Adjustments - Rural General Zone and Rural General (Hanley Downs) area of the Jacks Point Resort Zone
+(bb) Boundary Adjustments - Rural General Zone

-The standards for lot sizes for allotments created by boundary adjustment in the Rural General and Rural General (Hanley Downs) area of the Jacks Point Resort Zones are:
+The standards for lot sizes for allotments created by boundary adjustment in the Rural General Zone are:

-- (i) each of the existing lots must have a separate Certificate of Title. - (ii) Any approved residential building platform must be retained in its approved location; and - (iii) No new residential building platforms shall be identified and approved as part of the boundary adjustment; and - (iv) There must be no change in the number of residential building platforms or residential buildings per lot; and - (v) There must be no change in the number of non-residential buildings per lot; and - (vi) The adjusted boundaries must not create non-compliance with any Part 5 Rural General Zone site and zone standards: - (vii) No additional saleable lots shall be created. - (c) The standards for lot sizes for allotments created by boundary adjustment in the Rural General Zone and Rural General (Hanley Downs) area of the Jacks Point Resort Zone are: - (i) each of the existing lots must have a separate Certificate of Title. - (ii) Any approved residential building platform must be retained in its approved location; and - (iii) No new residential building platforms shall be identified and approved as part of the boundary adjustment; and - (iv) There must be no change in the number of residential building platforms or residential buildings per lot; and
+- (i) each of the existing lots must have a separate Certificate of Title. - (ii) Any approved residential building platform must be retained in its approved location; and - (iii) No new residential building platforms shall be identified and approved as part of the boundary adjustment; and - (iv) There must be no change in the number of residential building platforms or residential buildings per lot; and - (v) There must be no change in the number of non-residential buildings per lot; and - (vi) The adjusted boundaries must not create non-compliance with any Part 5 Rural General Zone site and zone standards: - (vii) No additional saleable lots shall be created.

+(c) The standards for lot sizes for allotments created by boundary adjustment in the Rural General Zone are:

+(i) each of the existing lots must have a separate Certificate of Title.

-- (v) There must be no change in the number of non-residential buildings per lot; and - (vi) The adjusted boundaries must not create non-compliance with any Part 5 Rural General Zone site and zone standards: - (vii) No additional saleable lots shall be created.
+- (ii) Any approved residential building platform must be retained in its approved location; and - (iii) No new residential building platforms shall be identified and approved as part of the boundary adjustment; and - (iv) There must be no change in the number of residential building platforms or residential buildings per lot; and - (v) There must be no change in the number of non-residential buildings per lot; and - (vi) The adjusted boundaries must not create non-compliance with any Part 5 Rural General Zone site and zone standards: - (vii) No additional saleable lots shall be created.